Shiina18/shiina18.github.io/_posts/2020-07-17-game-log-for-to-ov-mod.md

     - Else,
         - the boss can only be killed when other enemies are killed.
 - **Incap Clause** - Incapacitated units must be teleported out before three countdowns run out.
-- **Heal Clause** - The number of times of using healing magic, skills and weapons <= (1 + # of enemy clerics) x [# of total enemy units / 3].
+- **Heal Clause** - The number of times of using consumebles, and using healing magic, skills and weapons <= 1.5 x (1 + # of enemy clerics) x [# of total enemy units / 3].
 And this upper bound is denoted as N, where [n] is the integer part of n.
     - For example, if an enemy team consists of 11 units including 2 clerics then N = (1+2) x [11/3] = 3 x 3 = 9.
-    - Healing magic, skills and weapons include Heal, Allheal (Light AOE Heal), Harvest Dance (Art of War), Purify (Water AOE Heal + Cleanse), HP Infusion (Spellblade TP to HP), Time of Need (White Knight AOE TP to HP), Instill HP (Warlock), Kirin Blowgun, etc.
+    - Healing magic, skills and weapons include Heal, Allheal (Light AOE Heal), Harvest Dance (Art of War), Purify (Water AOE Heal + Cleanse), Time of Need (White Knight AOE TP to HP), etc.
-    - Those granting Renewal are not included.
+    - Exceptions.
+Those granting Renewal are not included.
 Lancet (Dark HP to HP) is not included since it's fair.
-Feral Remedy (human HP to monster HP) is also not included.
 Drain Heart (Dark) and magic like that which drains HP from others are not included.
+    - Half a heal.
+Actions that use TP and are not AOE are counted as half a heal, e.g. Feral Remedy.
+Kirin Blowgun is also counted as half.
+(2020/9/27)
     - Necros are counted as "Cleric" and N = (1 + # of enemy clerics) x [(# of initial units + 1/2 # of summoned units) / 3].
-- **Consumable Clause** - The number of times of using consumebles <= [N/2].
+- ~~**Consumable Clause** - The number of times of using consumebles <= [N/2].~~ (2020/9/27: Heal and consumable quotas are combined.)
 - **Stop Ward Clause** - Equipping the skill Stop Ward is prohibited.
 - **Shutdown Clause** - Player can only put one enemy under shutdown status at a time.
     - Shutdown status is defined as Sleep, Petrify, Shackle and Stop.
 	- Also, Rattle is banned.
 I have shown how op are shutdowns in the video [Tactics Ogre OV mod Heavenly General Maitreya in Phorampa Wildwood](https://www.youtube.com/watch?v=U2Q3n5HnjwE).
+	- "At a time" means, when one enemy is shutdown, then you are not allowed to get others shutdown.
+	- Exception: you are allowed to shutdown up to 2 units in one action (AOE), however you can only do this when there is no other shutdown enemy.
+	- If there exist shutdown enemies and new enemies are shutdown in another action, then the player loses immediately.
+	- ~~If more than one enemy is shutdown on the battlefield, the player loses immediately.~~ (might be too restrictive, I will follow this personally.)
+	- Note that if you have one enemy shutdown, the charmed one might make another shutdown so you lose immediately according to the rule.
+So be careful.
 - **Grinding Clause**
     - Grinding for experience is not allowed.
     - Highest level in player's party <= lowest level in enemies.